 Step 1.
 Prepare a USB drive which can be written and read.

 Step 3.
-Open the tool and click "Tools" > "Create Emergency Disk".
+Find and click "Tools" and choose "Create Emergency Disk".

 When your computer encounters a problem or the Windows system fails to boot up, here is how to restore your computer from the bootable USB mergencncy disk: